 - 2 teaspoons baking powder

-- ½ teaspoon baking soda
+- 1/2 teaspoon baking soda

-- 3 teaspoons cinnamon
+- 1 Tablespoon cinnamon

 - 1 teaspoon nutmeg

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- 3 cups powdered sugar
+- 5.5-6 cups powdered sugar

 - 1 teaspoon pure vanilla extract

-- Preheat oven to 350 degrees Fahrenheit
+- Preheat oven to 350 degrees Fahrenheit.

-- In a large mixing bowl, mix cane sugar, brown sugar, coconut oil, vanilla, flax eggs and almond milk.
+- In a large mixing bowl, mix cane sugar, brown sugar, melted coconut oil, vanilla, flax eggs and almond milk.

-- Fold in carrots and chopped pecans
+- Using a rubber spatula, fold in shredded carrots and chopped walnuts.

-- When cakes are completely cooled, frost top of one lightly and place the second cake on top.
+- When cakes are completely cooled, frost top of one layer lightly and place the second cake on top.

-- Decorate with extra shredded carrots and chopped pecans.
+- Decorate with chopped walnuts (optional).